TBD54566975/tbdex-pfi-exemplar/README.md

 ### Step 7: Run a tbDEX exchange
 Run a tbDEX transaction (or exchange):

-Take the PFI DID string and the signed VC string (both long) and run:

 ```bash
 npm run example-e2e-exchange
 ```

-With the values from Step 5 and Step 6.
 You will see the server print out the interaction between the customer and the PFI.
 This will look up offers, ask for a quote, place an order, and finally check for status.